 The CSCI founded and currently co-edits the International Journal of Supply Chain and Operations Resilience (Inderscience) and our academic colleagues are members of numerous editorial boards and scientific/technical committees of various international conferences.
 They are also developing international leadership profiles in their particular fields.
 You can find more information about the centre in the Centre for Supply Chain Improvement brochure.

 An example of our applied research is represented through our leadership in the field of Lean Logistics.

-Prof. Garza-Reyes’ research has had clear commercial impact: it has so far helped five distribution companies in Mexico and Colombia to significantly reduce their number of routes, distance travelled, excess service time, demand not satisfied, and emission of harmful gases.
+Professor Garza-Reyes’s research has had clear commercial impact: it has so far helped five distribution companies in Mexico and Colombia to significantly reduce their number of routes, distance travelled, excess service time, demand not satisfied, and emission of harmful gases.
 It has also increased their Transportation Overall Vehicle Effectiveness (TOVE), average number of clients served per route and vehicle capacity utilisation.
-“One large Mexican organisation, which transports frozen and refrigerated products, was able to reduce its distribution routes by 27% and distance travelled by 32%” explains Dr Garza-Reyes.
+“One large Mexican organisation, which transports frozen and refrigerated products, was able to reduce its distribution routes by 27% and distance travelled by 32%,” explains Professor Garza-Reyes.

 Impact on teaching and learning

 The lean logistics research has led to the recruitment of a number of PhD students, who are undertaking further work in this area under the supervision of Prof. Garza-Reyes and Dr Tony Anosike.
 In addition, this work is being used as a case study for the master-level module Improving Supply Chain and Logistics Operations of the MSc in Supply Chain Improvement offered by the College of Business, Law and Social Sciences.
 Since most of the students taking this module are in employment, they have been able to replicate this application of lean thinking within their own organisations.

 Jose Arturo Garza-Reyes is Professor of Operations Management and Head of the Centre for Supply Chain Improvement.